-Spinal Research is the UK’s leading and most influential spinal cord repair charity.
-We set the standard for spinal cord research across the world and are at the forefront of developing strategies for repair.
+Spinal Research is the UK’s leading and most influential spinal cord repair charity, setting the standard for spinal cord research across the world, and at the forefront of developing strategies for repair.

 Leading the way

-We fund more research into the repair of spinal cord injury than any other charity in the UK and aim to build on our achievements year after year until we find an effective treatment for spinal cord injury.
+We fund more research into the repair of spinal cord injury than any other charity in the UK and aim to build on our achievements until we find an effective treatment for spinal cord injury.

-As a founding member and current chair of the International Campaign for Cures for spinal cord injury Paralysis (ICCP), we have played a significant role in the development of the ICCP Clinical Trials Guidelines for spinal cord injury – a global reference standard.
+As a founding member and current chair of the International Campaign for Cures for spinal cord injury Paralysis, we have played a significant role in the development of the ICCP Clinical Trials Guidelines for spinal cord injury, now a global reference standard.

-A recent working partnership with the National Spinal Cord Injury Strategy Board culminated in the development of a national patient registry and clinical outcomes database which will be used by the spinal injury units across the UK to collect information on the patient care pathway.
+Recently, we worked in partnership with the National Spinal Cord Injury Strategy Board, which resulted in the development of a national patient registry and clinical outcomes database.
+The registry will be used by spinal injury units across the UK to collect information on the spinal cord injury care pathway.
 This is an important first step towards the establishment of successful clinical trials in the near future and will put the UK at the forefront of clinical research in spinal cord injury.